abu-umair/abu-umair/README.md

 ###

-<p align="left">📌 🧑‍🏫 Programming Instructor at an Islamic boarding school, guiding students to build strong foundations in software development<br>📌 🧑‍💻 Fullstack Web Developer at a tech company, building modern and scalable web applications</p>
+<p align="left">📌 🧑‍💻 Fullstack Web Developer at a tech company, building modern and scalable web applications<br>📌 🧑‍🏫 Programming Instructor at an Islamic boarding school, guiding students to build strong foundations in software development</p>

 ###